howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 This query looks similar to the feed query that's used in `LinkList`.
 However, this time it takes in an argument called `filter` that will be used to constrain the list of links you want to retrieve.

-Previously we've always just passed `useQuery` a query and some variables.
-But in the case of our new `Search` we want to only run the query programmatically, when the "search" button is clicked.
-We can utilise the `executeQuery` method and the `pause` argument to achieve this.
+Previously you've always just passed `useQuery` a query and some variables.
+But in the case of the new `Search` component, the query is meant to run programmatically, when the "search" button is clicked.
+You can utilise the `executeQuery` method and the `pause` argument to achieve this.

 <Instruction>